The following resources provides schools with tips for supporting students, families, and staff members who are impacted by the war in Ukraine.

 - Don't lose sight of students' strengths, their pride in their culture, their resilience, and the contributions they make to the school community.

 ELL expert Dr. Ruslana Westerlund, who moved to the U.S. from Ukraine in her early 20's, also encourages teachers of Ukrainian students to learn a few phrases from the Ukrainian language.
 "If teachers use a few phrases to say ‘hello’ and other words, that would be comforting to the students," she says.
 Resources about the Ukrainian language, as well as other resources related to the teaching and studying of Ukraine, are available in this resource collection from Harvard University.
 You can also learn more about Dr. Westerlund’s experiences growing up in Ukraine and coming to the U.S. in her memoir, From Borsch to Burgers: A Cross-Cultural Memoir.
+(You can learn more from Dr. Westerlund and her colleagues in Partnering with Ukrainian Families: Tips for Schools.)

 Students with ties to Russia